 Rule #316: Meatballs are best when they’re stuffed.

 Hurricane Harvey is here!
 Well, technically not here where we are, but in Texas anyway.
 We’ve been spared the bad stuff for now, but we’re getting ready for flooding and some heavy winds.
-Until then… we’re just hanging out and playing with the big boy and cookin’ some yummy stuff.
+Until then… we’re just hanging out and playing with the big boy and cookin’ some yummy stuff like these Mozzarella Stuffed Chicken Meatballs.

 Jon Boy actually helped me make these meatballs since we weren’t feeling super rushed like a normal weeknight dinner.
 He did a great job, I must say!
 I might have to make him my sous chef soon.
 He also made some AMAZING Italian Margaritas to go with our dinner, and holy smokes.
 Imma have to post that one ASAP.

-We love to have ours with Trader Joe’s Cauliflower Gnocchi and a simple roasted veggie like broccoli.
+We love to have our Mozzarella Stuffed Chicken Meatballs with Trader Joe’s Cauliflower Gnocchi and a simple roasted veggie like broccoli.
 Makes for a light, delicious dinner that tastes amazing!
 Gotta keep the waistline and the taste buds happy, yes?!

 Here’s the step-by-step for how to make these little nuggets of Italian deliciousness: